 Do you have a family confession?
 When faced with challenges church jargon doesn’t sound very comforting.
 We’ve all heard these responses; you have what you say, don’t confess that over yourself, etc. Well, the word “confession” took on a whole new meaning for us when we found ourselves desperate for God.

-Any time we would approach our spiritual mentors with a situation the first thing they would ask us was: what scriptures were we standing on?
-After a while, we knew if we were going to come to them with a concern, we needed to have had three scriptures prepared.
-During times of great challenge we found the scriptures were no longer comforting by themselves, we needed to create a confession, a statement of expectation from what we were waiting for.
-So we did three things.
+Any time we would approach our spiritual mentors with a situation, the first thing they would ask us was; what scriptures were we standing on?
+After a while, we knew if we were going to come to them with a concern, we needed to have three scriptures prepared.

-2. We found scriptures that applied to our desired expectations of the areas we identified that needed to change.
-(The scriptures for us were: 2 Corinthians 9:8-10 Matthew 6:25-33, and Philippians 4:19)
+Next, we identified scriptures that applied not just to our situation, but we found promises for the areas we wanted to see change.
+The scriptures we stood on were; 2 Corinthians 9:8-10 Matthew 6:25-33, and Philippians 4:19.

-“Death and life are in the power of the tongue and those who love it will eat its fruits.”
+“Death and life are in the power of the tongue and those who love it will eat its fruits.”~ Proverbs 18:21 (NKJV)

 ~André and Timberley Gray